brooksandrew/simpleblog/_posts/articles/2014-09-17-nextbus3_analyze.markdown

 df$hour <- hour(df$time)
 {% endhighlight %}

-Calculating the median prediction error for each combination of hour prediction was made and prediction in minutes.
+Calculating the median prediction error for each prediction increment (1,2,3 ...
+60 minutes) by hour of day the prediction was made.

 {% highlight R %}
 agg <- with(df[df$weekday==1,], aggregate(err, by=list(hour, Minutes), median))
 names(agg) <- c('hour', 'Minutes', 'err')
 {% endhighlight %}

-which returns like this (sample below).
-So the average error for predictions made between 20:00 (8pm) 21:00 (9pm) when Next Bus predicts 3 minutes is 0.60 minutes or 36 seconds (late).
+which returns something like this (sample below).
+So the average error for predictions made between 20:00 (8pm) 21:00 (9pm) when Next Bus predicts 3 minutes is 0.59874 minutes or 36 seconds (late).

 {% highlight R%}
 #print(agg)